sendwithus/battlesnake/static/md/readme/9-api.md

 Request for your snake to move.
 This request is made to all snakes in a particular game simultaneously.
 Once all snakes have responded, moves are calculated and the game board will update.

 NOTE: Failing to properly respond to a MOVE command will forfeit your turn and your snake will move forward regardless of what lies ahead.
+Repeated failures may disqualify your snake from the game.

 #### Request Parameters